Campbeltown single malts: Flavours

 A 2019 review indicated that the whisky produced here offers notes of "dried fruit, vanilla, toffee, and brine within a dry and pungent body".
 The Visit Scotland web site is more specific, defining Springbank malts as "robust and smoky with hints of their maritime roots", the Glen Scotia single malts as "lighter with grassy notes" and Glengyle's Kilkerran whisky as "lighter and sweeter, but with the distinctive oily and salty notes".

+Modern Campbeltown single malts are typically described as having a distinct "industrial funk", said to be reminiscent of mechanical oils, creosote, vegetal matter, mushrooms, wet sacks, and mulch.

 Legal status

 Campbeltown is a "protected locality" for Scotch Whisky distilling under UK Government legislation.